keithalewis/math/uf.md

 not too large then the levels of the limit orders it will match can be determined.
-However, other customers and liquidity providers can cause changes to the order book before market orders are executed to cause uncertainty in the exact amount of limit orders at each level.
+However, other customers and liquidity providers can cause changes to the order book before market orders are executed to cause uncertainty in the exact amounts of matching limit orders at each level.

 The future of Mathematical Finance is developing more accurate models of trading and taking advantage of advances in computing power to